-Procedures Students and Employees Should Follow in Case of a Fire fire alarm system (if one is present) as they leave.
+Procedures Students and Employees Should Follow in Case of a Fire

+In the event of a fire, the College expects that all campus community members will evacuate by the nearest exit, closing doors and activating the fire alarm system (if one is present) as they leave.
 Once safely outside a building, it is appropriate to contact 911 and the DPS.
 Students and/or staff are informed where to relocate to by staff if circumstance warrants at the time of the alarm.
 In the event fire alarms sound, College policy is that all occupants must evacuate from the building, closing doors as they leave.
 No training is provided to students or employees in firefighting or suppression activity as this is inherently dangerous and each community member's only duty is to exit safely and quickly, shutting doors along the exit path as they go to contain the spread of flames and smoke, and to activate the alarm as they exit.
 At no time should the closing of doors or the activation of the alarm delay the exit from the building.